syun560/midip2021/README.md

 NOTE:

-You need to connect output MIDI Devices such as loopMIDI or Virtual MIDI Sequencer to play sounds.
+To play sounds, you need to connect output MIDI devices such as loopMIDI or Virtual MIDI Sequencer